MarshallStatistics/MarshallStatistics.github.io/_posts/2024-09-06-the-pesticide-paradox.md

   <figcaption style="font-size: small;"> Figure 1: A stable predator-prey system described by the Lotka-Volterra equations.
 Source: Self-produced using Python. </figcaption>
 </figure>

-We see that the pesticide-ladened system has (on average) a higher density of pests - the density of which we had hoped to reduce by adding pesticide.
+We see that the pesticide-ladened system has (on average) a higher density of prey!
+We had hoped to reduce the prey density by adding pesticide but have in fact increased it.

 A fascinating result explored in five minutes.

 Thanks for reading!
+Please see the LaTex/Beamer presentation [here](https://github.com/D-CMarshall/MSc_Research_Presentation/tree/main) (you may have to use Adobe Acrobat to view the animations within the Beamer presentation)